timtimkaaa/MyObsidianRepoo/Inbox/Research plan.md

 > ### Research questions
 > - How long does it take for 4–5 people to make a collaborative group order?
 > - What can we learn from the steps users take to order as a group, versus on their own?
+> ### Methodology
+> - Unmoderated usability study.
+> - **Location:** United States, remote (participants will go through the usability study in their own homes).
+> - **Date:** Sessions will take place on February 8 and 9.
+> - Five participants complete the collaborative ordering tasks on their own.
+One of the participants is randomly chosen to submit the group order.
+Each participant completes a questionnaire on their experience privately.
+> - Each session will last 45 minutes and will include an introduction, a list of tasks, and a short questionnaire.
+> ### Participants
+> - Participants are people who place group coffee orders at least twice a month, whether as a business task or a social task.
+These orders could be for office meetings, friend groups, or family gatherings.
+> - Participants don’t have to be coffee drinkers themselves
+> - 2 male, 2 female, 1 non-binary, all aged 20–75 years old
+> - 1 user of assistive technologies (keyboard, screen reader)
+> - Incentive: $10 CoffeeHouse gift card redeemable at any location or online

 Now that you’ve reviewed the example, it’s time to assess how it works.